PriyankaStar03/PriyankaStar03/README.md

  - 🔭 I’m currently working on a Platform Project LetsDosomething

-- 🌱 I’m currently learning  and machine learning
+- 🌱 I’m currently learning machine learning and deep learning for data science

-- 👨‍💻 All of my projects are available at [github.com/PriyankaStar03/](github.com/codERSunny812)
+- 👨‍💻 All of my projects are available at [github.com/PriyankaStar03/](github.com/PriyankaStar03)

 - 📫 How to reach me bivashbiswas1965@gmail.com

-- Ask me about python, html and css
+- Ask me about Python, Machine Learning, NLP, Microsoft Power BI and Deep Learning
  <br>
 <hr>
 <br>